protofire/uma-subgraph/README.md

 A Sponsor is a user who provides collateral currency to mint new synthetic tokens (thus, sponsoring the creation of new synthetic currency).
 Once a Sponsor interacts with the FinancialContract to mint new synthetic tokens, the Sponsor creates a position within the contract, we track all the information regarding that position within the scope of the SponsorPosition entity.

-The Sponsor entity is really simple, it's just an entity that keeps track of all the positions an address has.
+The Sponsor entity is really simple, it's just an entity that keeps track of all the positions and liquidations an address has.

 ```graphql
 type Sponsor @entity {